 Once the broth is finished cooking, pour it through a strainer.
 If you choose to remove the excess fat, chill the broth in the refrigerator and skim the top once it’s cool.
 If your broth has a Jello-O like consistency, that’s the gelatin.
 Just heat on top of the stove and it will return to a liquid state.

 I like to drink a mug of it, just like you would coffee or tea.
-In fact, a warm cup of broth is a great way to start your morning—try drinking 8 ounces a day, every day, especially if you have joint pain, digestive troubles, frequently get sick, or have autoimmune disease.
+In fact, a warm cup of broth is a great way to start your morning—try drinking 8 ounces a day, every day.
 (For the record, this does not replace my need for coffee!)
 Of course, you can use it in recipes wherever it calls for broth or stock, or turn it into a base for your favorite soup.